Please select your country of residence or delivery country.

 DoubleClick is used to show you interest-based ads across the Google Network.
 Advertisements can be tailored to the interests of the viewer using DoubleClick.
 For example, our ads may appear in Google search results or in banners associated with DoubleClick.

-To be able to display interest adequate promotional content to users, DoubleClick must recognise the respective visitor so that it can allocate the websites visited, the clicks and other user pattern information to the user.
+To be able to display interest adequate promotional content to users, DoubleClick must recognize the respective visitor so that it can allocate the websites visited, the clicks, and other user pattern information to the user.
 To do this, DoubleClick deploys cookies or comparable recognition technologies (e.g., device fingerprinting).
 The recorded information is consolidated into a pseudonym user profile so that the respective user can be shown interest adequate advertising.

 The use of Google DoubleClick takes place in the interest of targeted advertising measures.
 This constitutes a legitimate interest within the meaning of Art.
 6(1)(f) UK GDPR.
 If a corresponding agreement has been requested (e.g., an agreement to the storage of cookies), the processing takes place exclusively on the basis of Art.
 6(1)(a) UK GDPR; the agreement can be revoked at any time.

-For further information on how to object to the advertisements displayed by Google, please see the following links: https://policies.google.com/technologies/ads and https://adssettings.google.com/authenticated .
+For further information on how to object to the advertisements displayed by Google, please see the following links: https://policies.google.com/technologies/ads and https://adssettings.google.com/authenticated.

 • Facebook Pixel